 At the moment, Serbian President Vucic is holding coalition talks about forming a new government.
 In line with his political vision, what is his overall vision for Serbia in the next four years?

-“Let me answer you in a relatively optimistic tone, even though I am not that type of man who talks with a lot of smiles about the events ahead of us”, President Vucic began.
+“Let me answer you in a relatively optimistic tone, even though I am not that type of man who talks with a lot of smiles about the events ahead of us,” President Vucic began.
 “Planning for the future requires a lot of new energy, a lot of new people, and many new solutions.
 We must win against the coronavirus and emerge with the least economic damage possible.
-I can't say that our economy will become stronger at the end of it because reopening the economy like that would be frivolous and irresponsible.
-Still, we can plan to mitigate the impact as much as possible.
+I can’t say that our economy will become stronger at the end of it because reopening the economy like that would be frivolous and irresponsible.
+Still, we can plan to mitigate the impact as much as possible,” he said.
+“For that, it takes a lot of work, a lot of energy, and extraordinary effort.
+That is why we need many new people.
+We will not run away from it.
+That is also why we must make reforms in the party that I lead and make changes in the government, not only on the national level but also within numerous local governments.
+Much more energy is required.
+Tumultuous times require more seriousness, dedication, work, and diligence.
+I believe that the next four years will bring us that,” Vucic added.

 On the grounds of longevity alone, President Aleksandar Vucic draws on his vast experience in the former Yugoslav politics, one of the most complex and fascinating political arenas in the world.
 Vucic entered the political realm in 1993 as a member of the national Parliament.
 Today, at the age of fifty and after several decades in politics, he can reasonably reflect on his political evolution and contemplate the future.